aminya/project_options/README.md

 Similar to `target_include_directories`, but it suppresses the warnings.
 It is useful if you want to include some external directories directly.

-## Using global CMake options (⚠️ **not recommended**)
+## Changing the project_options parameters dynamically

+It might be useful to change the test and development options on the fly (e.g., to enable sanitizers when running tests).
+To do this, you can include the `GlobalOptions.cmake`, which adds global options for the arguments of `project_options` function.

 ⚠️ It is highly recommended to keep the build declarative and reproducible by using the function arguments as explained above.

-However, if you still want to change the CMake options on the fly (e.g., to enable sanitizers inside CI), you can include the `GlobalOptions.cmake`, which adds global options for the arguments of `project_options` function.
+The user of your code should not need to pass any special flags to build the library for normal usage.
+Please do not use this for anything other than test and development.

 <details>
 <summary>Click to show the example:</summary>